 “Our planet needs all the wetlands it can get as they are vitally important for birds, insects, reptiles, plants, amphibians and all manner of endangered species.
 They also provide many ecosystem services that benefit humans such as water filtration, flood control, carbon sequestration and climate change mitigation,” Lorna Visser of the VFE wrote in a column for the Valley Voice community newspaper.

 The Yellowstone to Yukon mission progresses because of collaboration.
 That’s why we’re proud to continue with our partner grants program — one that has been running since 1998.

-Y2Y and partners like VFE are working to protect the Columbia Headwaters for wildlife and climate change resiliency.
+Y2Y and partners like VFE are working to protect the Upper Columbia for wildlife and climate change resiliency.
 With a focus on reducing habitat fragmentation and supporting vital habitat for an abundance of species, we’re pleased to partner with VFE on phase two of Snk’mip marsh restoration, which will further enhance the wetland’s natural functions.
 This phase includes deactivating a gravel pit area, creating more groundwater-fed pools, and enhancing secure areas for sensitive species.
 There’s also more planting to be done and plans to rehabilitate a large cleared area at the north end of the marsh.

 This restoration benefits wildlife and people, who are welcome to respectfully enjoy the Sanctuary’s wild spaces.
 Careful design of the restoration means human disturbance will be directed away from sensitive riparian wildlife areas while still allowing people to observe wildlife or take a peaceful walk along a forest pathway.
 Snk’mip is also a place to learn in and learn from, as local organizations and schools often visit for educational outings.